Skip to main content

 The Difference between “Doing Projects” and Project Based Learning

-As we continue to explore innovative teaching methods, the concepts of doing projects and project-based learning (PBL) have gained significant attention.
+As we continue to explore innovative teaching methods, the concepts of “doing projects” and project-based learning (PBL) have gained significant attention.
 While both approaches involve students engaging in hands-on activities, they are different in their fundamental principles and outcomes.

 The difference between doing projects and project-based learning lies in the approach and purpose of the activities.
 While traditional projects are often seen end products of learning, project-based learning (PBL) is more akin to the “main course” of student learning.